2018 Annual Appeal

 CLWA has developed a list of community projects that will enhance the beauty, enjoyment, and environmental health of the lake and its watershed.
 We are asking you to assist us in these endeavors.
-The projects we hope you will support in 2016:
+Here are the projects we hope you will support in 2018

 We are asking for your support—above and beyond what your membership dues already help us accomplish.
 Please join with us in expanding our efforts to preserve, protect, and promote the Canandaigua Lake watershed.